Microsoft/techcasestudies/_posts/2017-01-27-NihonUnisys.md

 ## Problem statement ##

 - Business Problem: They are SI for Manufacturing industry.
 They would like to create a standard (modeling) method for utilizing it for proposing Azure IoT solution to customers in manufacturing industry.
 Especially, they would like to find out what Azure ML can do.
 For data analysis, there is another department using R Language.
 They would like to find out whether it is possible to collaborate with the analysis result and Azure ML.
+This IoT solutions standard modeling method for Manufacturing Industry saves time and cost of Unisys to deliver IoT solution to customer.

 - There are three technical problems they would like to resolve during this Hackfest.